AbuEnayetSiddique/ABS/README.txt

 Added Category.cs file
 and modified ApplicationDbContext.cs file

+0155
 Added Repository and IRepository folder and IRepository.cs file and modified to be used on Category class.

+0202
+Added Repository.cs file and updated with given code